StupidBuluchacha/UrbanCLIP/README.md

 # UrbanCLIP
 Learning Text-Enhanced Urban Region Profiling from the Web

 This repository is under development for better usage.
-The dataset will be released until paper notification, and is under refinement.
+The dataset will be released until paper notification, and is under refinement (Part of current data could be pseudo-data for test only).

 Stay tuned for more updates!